maximilianh/cellBrowser/README.rst

 * Bin Ren lab, CAAtlas http://catlas.org/mousebrain/#!/home

 These papers have cell browsers made at UCSC:

 * organoidatlas: https://www.sciencedirect.com/science/article/pii/S221112472030053X
 * dros-brain: https://elifesciences.org/articles/50354
 * kidney-atlas: https://science.sciencemag.org/content/365/6460/1461.abstract
 * allen-celltypes/mouse-cortex: https://www.biorxiv.org/content/10.1101/2020.03.30.015214v1.full
 * organoidreportcard: https://www.nature.com/articles/s41586-020-1962-0

+Before judging this project by the number of issue tickets or PRs, note that at UCSC we use an internal ticket system with more features and that a lot of communication with wetlab users is by email at cells@ucsc.edu, as we do not require a Github account for feedback.
+But we do reply to issues here, as you can see from the Github account and also use Github for source control.

 Additional availability
 -----------------------